-This is one of my favorite body scrubs hands down.
+This is one of my favorite coffee DIY body scrub recipes hands down.
 The mixture of coffee butter and cocoa butter give it a chocolatey coffee scent, naturally.

 The delicious scent isn’t the only thing to love about this scrub.
 It leaves your skin super soft and smooth.
 Both cocoa butter and coffee butter are highly emollient and are excellent moisturizers.